K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Stack-operations/stack_operations.md

 *A = *A - 1
 ```

-After pushing a value on the stack, then storing a value on Register D, then popping the stack on register D, we would expect register D to store the value from the stack.
+After pushing a value on the stack, then popping the value on register **D**, we expect register **D** to store the value from the stack.
 ```
 init.stack
 D = 1